 - Location: American Airlines Center in Dallas, Texas

 The fight is taking place at the American Airlines Center in Dallas, Texas, on Saturday, January 2.
 The fight was previously scheduled for December 5 but had to be re-visited as Campbell tested positive for the novel coronavirus.

 |Ryan Garcia||Bio & Record||Luke Campbell|

 Ryan Garcia has been a bit of a black sheep in boxing.
 His promotional stunts have been a little too much and when he first reared his head in 2016, making big promises and over-praising himself on social media, Reddit made sure he is put down a notch.

-Yet, none of the scathing criticism of the community has taken a toll on Garcia and if anything, he has proven himself in a serious of important bouts.
-He started very slow, but was soon fighting the likes of Noe Raygoza (23-9) and Fernando Parra (32-13).
+Yet, none of the scathing criticism of the community has taken a toll on Garcia, and if anything, he has proven himself in a series of important bouts.
+He started very slow but was soon fighting the likes of Noe Raygoza (23-9) and Fernando Parra (32-13).